 THIS DATE IN HISTORY: Sept.
 20

-1951: Guy Lafleur, arguably the biggest star of the Montreal Canadiens dynasty in the late 1970s, is born in Thurso, Quebec.
+1951: Guy Lafleur, arguably the biggest star during the Montreal Canadiens' dynasty years of the late 1970s, is born in Thurso, Quebec.

 Lafleur retires early in the 1984-85 season and is elected to the Hockey Hall of Fame in 1988.
-But at 37, he returns to the NHL with the New York Rangers in 1988-89, and scores 45 points (18 goals, 27 assists) for the Rangers, who trade him to the Quebec Nordiques in the summer of 1989.
-He plays two seasons with the Nordiques before retiring for good in 1991 with 1,353 points (560 goals, 793 assists) in 1,126 games in the League.
+But at 37, he returns to the NHL with the New York Rangers for the 1988-89 season, and scores 45 points (18 goals, 27 assists) for the Rangers.
+They trade him to the Quebec Nordiques in the summer of 1989, and he plays two seasons with the Nordiques before retiring for good in 1991 with 1,353 points (560 goals, 793 assists) in 1,126 games.

 2000: The NHL returns to Ohio for the first time since the demise of the Cleveland Barons in 1978 when the Columbus Blue Jackets, one of two expansion teams entering the League for the 2000-01 season, play their first home game at Nationwide Arena.
 The Blue Jackets defeat the Detroit Red Wings 5-2 in a preseason game that draws a packed house of 18,136.